rschanta/FUNWAVE_DS/fw_models/DUNE3/doc/SW1.md

 - **DEP_FILE.txt**: A bathymetry input file is generated for each trial

 ## Postprocessing
-### Outputs Condensed
+### Condensing Raw Binaries to Larger Files
 All inputs and outputs are output to the `.tfrecord` data format for use in ML applications.
-Plan to expand to NETCDF in the near future.
+I plan to expand this to a more convenient, self-describing HDF5 and NetCDF format as well in the future

 ### Postprocessing Functions Applied
-None for now, but plan to include code to automatically pull out a few time series near the wavemaker and then defined the "swash region" and pull out a few time series at different $x_s$ positions.
+The basic idea for postprocessing is to isolate some time series at the wavemaker and in the swash that can be mapped from input to output.
+To do this, 2 time series are indexed out- `WK_series` and `SW_series`. `WK_series` is found by finding the grid point closest to the point corresponding to `Xc_WK`. `SW_series` is found by finding the easternmost point that is consistently wet and not masked.

+Note that for consistency, the propagation time is cut out of the `SW_series`, since the time it takes for the wave to propagate to the swash is different between different trials and not easily comparable.
+This is done by starting the series at the global minimum eta in the time series
 ### Plots/Videos Generated
 Animations of the wave field are automatically generated for all trials.